tristanlatr/autogit/readme.md

 `-b <Branch>` Switch to the specified branch or tag.
 Exit with code `6` if changed files in working tree, please merge changes first.

 `-u <Strategy>`   Update the current branch from and to upstream, can adopt 6 strategies.
-This feature supports multiple repo values !
+This feature supports multiple repo values.

 - `merge` -> Default merge.
 Save changes as stash and apply them (if any), commit, pull and push, if pull fails, reset pull and re-apply saved changes (leaving the repo in the same state as before calling the script).
 Exit with code `2` if merge failed.
 Require a write access to git server.